JasonJiangs/JasonJiangs.github.io/_pages/about.md

 Previously, I received my Master's degree in Computer Science from Johns Hopkins University and Bachelor's degree in Computer Science from Wenzhou-Kean University.
-I did my master thesis under Prof. Kimia Ghobadi at Johns Hopkins on multi-agent simulation.
+I did my master thesis advised by Prof. Kimia Ghobadi at Johns Hopkins on multi-agent simulation.
 I was fortunate to work with Prof. Aloysius Wong's group where I first stepped into the field of bioinformatics.
 In addition, I developed a deep learning model for RNA-ligand affinity prediction with Prof. Yanjun Li at UFL and later participated in developing a single-cell foundation model in Prof. Xiaojie Qiu's Lab at Stanford.